 In recent years, Buckingham Palace no longer echoed with the chirps and barks of the Queen Elizabeth corgis.
 The last surviving member of the royal corgi family, Willow, died of cancer in April 2018.
 Whisper, a corgi the queen inherited from a former staff member, passed away in October of the same year.
 After the last two of Queen Elizabeth’s corgis, Holly and Willow, were born, the queen stopped breeding them because she didn’t want to leave any of them behind when she died.

-What will happen to Queen Elizabeth’s corgis now?
+What happened to Queen Elizabeth’s corgis after her death?

-Don’t worry—the royal pups will be well taken care of, but they won’t remain in Buckingham Palace.
-Prince Andrew and his ex-wife, Sarah Ferguson, who still live together, will look after the corgis, Muick and Sandy, at their sprawling country estate, Royal Lodge, in Windsor.
+Don’t worry—the royal pups are well taken care of, but they haven’t remained in Buckingham Palace.
+Prince Andrew and his ex-wife, Sarah Ferguson, who still live together, now look after the corgis, Muick and Sandy, at their sprawling country estate, Royal Lodge, in Windsor.
 Despite her divorce from Andrew, the Duchess of York maintained a close friendship with the queen, and they often walked their dogs together.